Billionaire Joe Segal's $63M Vancouver mansion up for sale

 At age 92, Segal and his wife Rosalie of nearly 70 years, have decided to put their Point Grey mansion up for sale for $63 million.

-In a statement issued on Thursday, Sotheby's International Reality Canada described the home as "one of Greater Vancouver's most significant, privately held residences."

-The agent noted, if it sells, it will likely set a record for a residential real estate sale in Metro Vancouver.

-Sotheby's has not posted the listing on MLS and has not released the address of the home, but property records indicate the home is at 4743 Belmont Ave.
+Sotheby's International Reality Canada has not posted the listing on MLS and has not released the address of the home, but property records indicate the home is at 4743 Belmont Ave.

+Joe Segal told CBC News they bought the empty property in 2009 for around $7 million and Rosalie presided over the building of the home.

+"She built the house and it was built with tender loving care ...
+The lot is the best in the world.
+No traffic, quiet, view of the mountains and water.
+This is one of a kind.
+Understand that it's a rarity."

-The residence was recently assessed by the province at $40 million, making it one of the province's most valuable properties.
+And officials tend to agree.
+The residence was recently assessed by the province at $40 million, making it one of the province's most valuable residential properties.

+Sotheby's agent Christa Frosch noted if it sells, it will likely set a record for a residential real estate sale in Metro Vancouver.

 Premium priced